 As with the Venationes the imagination was the only limit to the type of show made of capital punishments.
 The number of convicts to be put to death, the time available and the physical strength and capability of the condemned were determining factors in the type of show to be staged.

-Roman Law and the punishments is dished out was extremely rigorous, developed and codified.
-It also incorporated mechanisms for appeals against judgements and punishments.
-However, being well codified didn’t mean it was limited in the creativity and variety of punishments, which ranged from the more ‘normal’ and less striking to outright sadistic practices.
-Punishments were not only for the lower classes either – there are plenty of recorded cases where senior figures were put on trial and sentenced for a wide variety of misdemeanours.
+The types of capital punishment could range from the more ‘normal’ and less striking to outright sadistic practices.
+Punishments were not only for the lower classes either – there are plenty of recorded cases where senior figures and members of the upper class were put on trial and sentenced.
+Some examples include…

 As with the Venationes, the imagination was the only limit to the type of show made of capital punishments in ancient Rome.
 The number of convicts to be put to death, the time available and the physical strength and capability of the condemned were determining factors.

 As with many things, the Romans were good at learning from and improving upon the customs of the people they came into contact with; gory executions and capital punishment were amongst these.